Vxtzq/annot-tool-GUI/README.md

 # Annot-data-GUI

-Simple app to annotate images for YOLOv4.
+Simple app to annotate data for YOLOv4.
 Made in pygame.

 Inspired and more compact version of https://github.com/proplayer2020/annot_data